wal-e/wal-e/README.rst

 A base backup (via ``backup-push``) can be uploaded at any time, but this must be done at least once in order to perform a restoration.
-It must be done again if any WAL segment was not correctly uploaded: continuous archiving will stop if there are any gaps in the WAL segments.
+It must be done again if any WAL segment was not correctly uploaded: point in time recovery will not be able to continue if there are any gaps in the WAL segments.

 .. _envdir: http://cr.yp.to/daemontools/envdir.html
 .. _daemontools: http://cr.yp.to/daemontools.html